Latias94/yumcha/packages/llm_dart/examples/README.md

-# AI Dart Examples
+# LLM Dart Examples

-This directory contains comprehensive examples demonstrating how to use the AI Dart library with its new refactored API.
+This directory contains comprehensive examples demonstrating how to use the LLM Dart library with its new refactored API.

 ## 🆕 New API Examples (Recommended)